 Our small team remained motivated to try and creating something new and exciting.
 Every night we were thrilled to see what was being created by our team mates.
 That was, until one night where we decided that we would be switching to Unreal Engine 4.
 This is where we needed help, and this is where we became Frontwire Studios.

 Through our Discord server, everything was communicated.
 We spoke to fans and people who wanted to learn more.
 We never asked for any help, it just came to us.
 People wanted this game to be completed, and they were not afraid to help in any way possible.

 Unfortunately we hit a few roadblocks when LucasFilm decided to ask us to stop making Galaxy in Turmoil because it was taking too much attention away from Electronic Art’s Battlefront game.

 After countless meeting with LucasFilm, we eventually decided it was best for not only our team, but for the community, to stop working on a Star Wars project and to move to our own branded game that the community could get behind.

 We slowly built up our team to what we are today.
-We went from just a few guys hanging out on Skype late at night trying to make something to show the world, to a full studio housing over 50 team members located around the world working on various projects that we plan to bring to the gaming community.
+We went from just a few guys hanging out on Skype late at night trying to make something to show the world, to a full studio housing team members located around the world.

 It’s crazy to think where we were just a few months ago.
 It’s even crazier to think where we will be in the coming months.
 The ride has just begun, and we’re all excited to see where it goes from here.